 Deciding for your pets is always difficult, particularly if you want to introduce a new pet to your home.
 Maybe you already have a pet and are looking for a companion.

-If you already have a cat but want to add a dog to your family, you might worry whether you will choose the best breed.
+If you already have a cat but want to add a dog to your family, you might worry about whether you will choose the best breed.
 Perhaps you have a dog but want to have a cat as well.
 Is your dog going to accept the new arrival?

 Before you make up your mind about which breed of dog would be the right choice, you must know what dogs are good with cats.
 I am suggesting five top breeds that are great companions for a cat.

 1. Golden Retriever

 A golden retriever is my first choice, as I have had personal experience with golden retrievers living with cats.